pichim/PES_Board/docs/markdown/line_follower.md

 #define M_PIf 3.14159265358979323846f // pi
 ```

 Now you're able to define the mapping from wheel velocity to the robot velocities as a 2x2 matrix using the following code snippet.
-Check out [Differential Drive Robot Kinematics](dd_kinematics.md) for more information.
+Check out [Tutorial Differential Drive Robot Kinematics](dd_kinematics.md) for more information.

 ```cpp
 // differential drive robot kinematics